Gen. 04 – Repent by Improving

 When we sin we need to repent.
 We need to repent from all the sins of humanity and we need to repent from all our individual sins.
 Yet, it is important for us to understand how The Lord God defines repentance.
 The message of (Genesis 4.7) is to improve.
 I go into greater detail In my book entitled, ‘God’s Plan From The Beginning.’

 Originally all humankind and animals were vegetarians.
 We remained vegetarians until after Noah’s flood in 1657 F.C.
 In chapter 15 of God’s Plan From The Beginning I explain how and why there were no blood sacrifices on earth until after Noah’s flood.
 Understanding this is important.
 Cain and Abel brought tribute offerings.
 Cain’s offering was rejected because he brought spoiled flaxseed.
 Cain’s Tribute that was not from the first fruits of his vegetarian produce.
 Cain’s Tribute was NOT rejected because it was vegetarian.
 It was rejected because of Cain’s stubbornness, stinginess and a very poor choice for a Tribute to the Creator.
 Abel’s Tribute was from the firstborn milk, cheese, and fat of his flock.

 And The Lord Said to Cain, Why are you angry? and why is your countenance fallen?
 If you improve yourself, you shall be accepted and if you do not well, sin lies at the door.
 And to you shall be his desire, and yet you may rule over him.

-Dear Ones, it has been especially wonderful to know that The Lord God Offers us easy ways to repent.
-God Willing we will share some time together.
+Study Partners, it is especially wonderful to know that The Lord God Offers us easy ways to repent.
 May we stay within Torah’s Guidelines Of righteous living and repentance.
 May we help others, May we bring peace and healing to our world.
 May this coming Sabbath and every Sabbath be a blessed Day.